sysr-q/gitsby/README.md

 `ssh-add`), but can optionally contain `directory` (where it will be clone'd to) and `hidden` (whether it's hidden on the - currently non-implemented - landing page).
+They MAY ALSO include `type`, but that's not implemented or checked yet - it may in the future if I implement other repo types than git, however.

 * Install The Great Gitsby: